 The point of the Lexile system is to help match readers with texts.

-If your child comes home from school with a report on his Lexile level or measure, you may wonder what that number means.
-This measure, which is called the Lexile score, assesses your child’s
+If your child comes home from school with a report on Lexile level or measure, you may wonder what that number means.
+This measure, which is called the Lexile score, assesses your child’s reading level.

 The Lexile measure is part of the Lexile Framework for Reading.
 It’s used with students from first through 12th grade.